 The Wood Science courses, provide a deeper understanding of wood and the properties that affect its processing and end uses.
 The presenters provide a comprehensive coverage of the scientific aspects of wood utilisation, from the biological structure of a tree to the latest trends in processes and uses.

 Since 1978, 21 Wood Science Courses have been run on an approximately biennial basis, with over 600 senior executives and potential managers attending these courses in that time.
 The Wood Science courses have typically taken place in Melbourne every second year in February.
 The venues have been CSIRO, Clayton, and the University of Melbourne, Parkville.
-Further information regarding the location of the Wood Science course in February 2018 will be made available soon.

 2018 Wood Science Course